momentum-mod/docs/content/docs/guide/map_submission/fixing_entities.md

 Teleports in Momentum Mod retain player speed by default.
 This needs to be changed depending on gamemode.

 ### Surf
-In surf it's important to modify the way a player is teleported to the start of the map/stage/bonus for consistant timer behavior.
+In surf it's important to modify teleports that are meant to **stop player's momentum** for consistant timer behavior.
-After applying this fix the timer will stop the moment the player hits the ground ( not when entering the zone ).
+After applying this fix the timer will react the moment the player hits the ground ( not when entering a zone ).
 1. Open entity tools by typing `devui_show entitytools` in console
-    - You can bind this to a key for ease of access, `bind <key> "devui_show entitytools"` in console
 2. Select a teleport destination.
 You can check where it's located by clicking **Teleport to Destination**
     {{<hint warning>}}

-    Make sure you only select destinations at the start of a stage/map/bonus.
-Do not edit other teleports such as those mid-stage
+    Make sure to **not edit** teleports that **shouldn't reset player's speed**.
+    Those usually include **mid-stage** teleports or stage teleports on **old maps**.

     {{</hint>}}
 3. Select **Keep Negative Z**